Archimedean Newform Theory for $\mathrm{GL}_n$: Archimedean Newform Theory

 \subsection{\texorpdfstring{$K$}{K}-Types}

 The representation $\pi$ being admissible means that $\Hom_K \left(\tau, \pi|_K\right)$ is finite-dimensional for any $\tau$ in $\widehat{K}$, the set of equivalence classes of irreducible representations of $K$.
 We call $\tau$ a $K$-type of $\pi$ should the vector space $\Hom_K \left(\tau, \pi|_K\right)$ be nontrivial.
-To each $\tau \in \widehat{K}$, one can associate a nonnegative integer $\deg \tau$ called the Howe degree of $\tau$ \cite{How89}.
+To each $\tau \in \widehat{K}$, one can associate a nonnegative integer $\deg \tau$ called the Howe degree of $\tau$ \cite{How89}; this is the archimedean analogue of the level of an irreducible smooth representation of $\GL_n(\OO)$.
 In order to define this, we first recall the theory of highest weights for the two groups $\Ugp(n)$ and $\Ogp(n)$, then explain how the Howe degree of an irreducible representation is defined in terms of the highest weight.